scummvm/scummvm/doc/docportal/settings/misc.rst

 Update Icons
 	Click on the Update Icons button to download new or updated artwork for game icons.
 ScummVM will scan to find applicable icons; once these have been found, click on the **Download** button in the pop up window to start the download.
 Click the **Hide** button to close the window and continue the download in the background.
 Use the **Cancel download** button to cancel the download.

 .. figure:: ../images/settings/update_icons.png

 	The Update Icons window

+	The icon packs can also be downloaded manually from https://downloads.scummvm.org/frs/icons/ and must be placed in the :ref:`Icon Path <iconspath>`.
+The packs are incremental and you need all of them to have all the available icons and not just the most recent pack.

 Enable Discord Integration
 	Use this option to automatically check for updates to ScummVM.
 Click the Check now button to manually check for updates.